 Furthermore, we explore the cost-effectiveness of the two EC2 instance types for CloudTPS.
 The "High-CPU medium" instances cost 2 times more than "Standard Small" instances.
-As show in Figure 5(b), 20 "High-CPU medium" instances, which together cost \$4 per hour, can sustain a higher maximum throughput than 80 "Standard Small" instances, which together cost \$8 per hour.
-Therefore, for this application, using "High-CPU medium" instances.
+As show in Figure 5(b), 20 "High-CPU medium" instances, which together cost \$4 per hour, can sustain a higher throughput than 80 "Standard Small" instances, which together cost \$8 per hour.
+For this application, using "High-CPU medium" instances are more cost-effective than "Standard Small" ones.